typelevel/Laika/docs/04-customizing-laika/06-overriding-renderers.md

 In general this processing hook is intended for cases where the customization you intend to do is coupled to a specific output format.
-For any more generic processing logic, it is recommended to consider @:ref(AST Rewriting) instead, as that hook allows to replace or remove individual nodes in the AST before rendering.
+For any more generic processing logic, it is recommended to consider [AST Rewriting] instead, as that hook allows to replace or remove individual nodes in the AST before rendering.
 This way the same logic can be used for all supported output formats.